 - are concerned about your symptoms

-- are in a high-risk group have a cough and high fever (38 degrees Celsius or more) that is not improving
+- are in a high-risk group and have a cough and or high fever (38 degrees Celsius or more) that is not improving

-- touching surfaces contaminated by infected droplets (including hands, phones, keyboards and door handles) and then touching your mouth, nose, or eyes.
+- touching surfaces contaminated by infected droplets (including hands, remote controls, phones, keyboards and door handles) and then touching your mouth, nose, or eyes.

 People with flu can be infectious to others from 24 hours before symptoms start until a week after the start of symptoms.
 Children and those who have compromised immune systems can be infectious for longer.
 Even people with mild flu illness can transmit the infection.

 You can reduce the risk of infection by getting vaccinated and practising good hand and respiratory hygiene to protect yourself and others.
 If you are experiencing flu symptoms, you should:

 - wash your hands regularly with soap and water or use an alcohol-based hand rub